cheminfo/eln-docs/docs/90_for_developers/installation/10_setup/index.md

 and the `nginx` configuration to read the SSL certificates in case you use SSL.

-If you do not make these changes, you'll need to set up an Apache or Nginx server on our system.
-This is configuration is preferable in case you have more than one service running on your server.
+If you do not make these changes, you'll need to set up an Apache or Nginx server on your system.
+This configuration is preferable if you have more than one service running on your server.

 Once you updated the configuration, you can run